ajithrnayak/ajith_blog/content/posts/2016-02-01---Undo-xcode-skip-bundles/index.md

 path: "/undo-xcode-skip-bundles"
 category: "iOS Development"
 tag: "iOS Development"
-excerpt: "Xcode [on re-launch] shows a "unexpected code bundles" alert when a new plug-in is identified.
+excerpt: "Xcode [on re-launch] shows a 'unexpected code bundles' alert when a new plug-in is identified.
 This way, Apple informs the user that it is not responsible for the negative effects of these third party bundles.
 Well, I skipped the bundles accidentally."
 ---

 Howdy!
 Here’s a quick share.